 On first day of application of any coating system.

-A minimum of [two] additional Site inspection visits, each for a minimum of 4 hours, in order to provide the Manufacturer's Certificate of Proper Installation.
+A minimum of two additional Site inspection visits, each for a minimum of 4 hours, in order to provide the Manufacturer's Certificate of Proper Installation.

 As required to resolve field problems attributable to or associated with manufacturer’s product.